Fernandes could miss Liverpool showdown - NewsDay Zimbabwe

 |

-Manchester United have been left sweating over the fitness of Bruno Fernandes as they prepare to face Liverpool at Old Trafford on Sunday.
+Manchester United have been left sweating over the fitness of Bruno Fernandes as they prepare to face Liverpool at Old Trafford tomorrow.

-It would be a huge blow for United if the 27-year-old was out of Sunday’s clash against Jurgen Klopp’s men.
+It would be a huge blow for United if the 27-year-old is out tomorrow’s clash against Jurgen Klopp’s men.

 United are winless in their last three Premier League matches and the narrow triumph over Atalanta has done little to cool the intensifying scrutiny over Ole Gunnar Solskjaer and his position as United manager.